kyb3r/dhooks/README.md

 embed = Embed(
     description='This is the **description** of the embed! :smiley:', color=0x1e0f3,
-    timestamp=True  # sets the timestamp to current time )
+    timestamp='now'  # sets the timestamp to current time )

 image1 = 'https://i.imgur.com/rdm3W9t.png'